capergroup/trialpack/README.txt

 5.)
 Save all files and execute:

-        $ mvn -q test clean
+        $ ./build

-    from the same directory as pom.xml to build the testpack jar file.
+    from the root directory to create the trial pack.